impillar/AndroidReferences/LiteratureReview.md

 + Self-Hiding Behavior in Android Apps: Detection and Characterization, ICSE 2018
 + A Large Scale Investigation of Obfuscation Use in Google Play, arXiv 2018
 + ATtention Spanned: Comprehensive Vulnerability Analysis of AT Commands Within the Android Ecosystem, USENIX Security 2019
++ Opening Pandora's Box through ATFuzzer: Dynamic Analysis of AT Interface for Android Smartphones, ACSAC 2019
++ Understanding the Evolution of Mobile App Ecosystems: A Longitudinal Measurement Study of Google Play, WWW 2019

 ## Automatic Malware Generation
 + Automatic Generation of Mobile Malware Using Genetic Programming, Applications of Evolutionary Computation, 2015